jbajic/blog/_posts/2026-08-03-pq-quantization.md

 The $M$ and $kBits$ are part of the PQ definition, but the centroids that are stored in the codebook must be trained.
 If you need 256 centroids you need to have at least 256 vectors, which makes the training trivial and useless but that is the bare minimum.
-FAISS proposes having 39 vectors per centroid minimum and 256 maximum, meaning if you pick less than 32 you would get a warning and picking more than 256 per centroid would just cut off the rest of the vectors.
+FAISS proposes having minimum of 39 training vectors per centroid and 256 maximum, meaning if you pick less than 39 you would get a warning and picking more than 256 per centroid would just cut off the rest of the vectors.

 Centroids are trained using the [k-means](https://en.wikipedia.org/wiki/K-means_clustering) clustering algorithm, which partitions the given vectors into $k$ clusters by minimizing the total squared Euclidean distance between the vectors and the centroid closest to them.
-K-means is ran for every subspace independently, meaning it is ran $M$ times.
+K-means is run for every subspace independently, meaning it is run $M$ times.

 ## Converting vector to PQ form